casdoor/casdoor-website/docs/how-to-connect/desktop-sdks/electron-app.md

 # How to run example

-## Init the example
+## Initialization

-You need to init 6 parameters, which are all string type:
+You need to initialize 6 parameters, which are all string type:

 | Name                 | Description                                                                                      | Path                   |
 | -------------------- | ------------------------------------------------------------------------------------------------ | ---------------------- |